spatie/laravel-url-signer/README.md

 UrlSigner::sign('https://myapp.com/protected-route', 30);
 ```

-The output will look like thit:
+The output will look like this:

 ```
 https://app.com/protected-route?expires=xxxxxx&signature=xxxxxx